-This is not a eulogy or a tribute to Ahmed Faraz, for I never knew Faraz personally.
+This is not a eulogy to Ahmed Faraz, for I never knew Faraz personally.
 Nor is it a comment on his poetry – I am not qualified to do that.
-It is just a memory of a few impersonal encounters with Faraz that came rushing to my mind when I heard of his death a week or ten days ago.
+It is just a memory of a few impersonal encounters with Faraz , which came rushing to my mind when I heard of his death a week or ten days ago.

 As students at Peshawar, we often saw Faraz on campus.
 He taught Urdu.
 (Poetry, I guess.
 What else?).
 He was a noted poet even then but, among the students on campus, he was equally known, if not more, for his bohemian lifestyle .

-In the evenings, the students would descend upon Sadar to watch movies, to gossip over a cup of tea in the cafÃ©s, and to just walk up and down the short stretches of the main Sadar Road and the Arbab Road, watching people.
-The Capital and Falak Sair were the two elite cinemas that showed English movies ; Silver Star and CafÃ© Alig were the two popular cafÃ©s; London Book Depot was the big bookshop; Bandbox were the drycleaners and Medicose were the chemists.
-Not far from these places, on the main Sadar Road, across the bus stop, was this little paan and cigarette shop, a khokha, which did brisk business.
+In the evenings, the students would descend upon Sadar to watch movies, to gossip over a cup of tea in the cafÃ©s, or to just walk up and down the short stretches of the main Sadar Road and the Arbab Road, watching people.
+The Capital and Falak Sair were the two elite cinemas that showed English movies; Silver Star and CafÃ© Alig were the two popular cafÃ©s; London Book Depot was the big bookshop; Bandbox were the drycleaners, and Medicose were the chemists.
+Not far from these places, on the main Sadar Road, across the bus stop, was this little khokha, a paan and cigarette shop, which did brisk business.

 There was a long list of rules that governed the conduct in the examination hall, but the three cardinal rules were: No cheating!
 No noise!
 No smoking!
 If anyone broke any of the rules, the superintendent was authorized to send the offender out of the hall.
 And that was that.

-The last time I saw him was about two months ago, at a mushaira, at the APPNA gathering, at the Marriot in Washington DC.
-He shared the stage with Aitzaz Ahsan, Gopi Chand Narang, and few others.
+The last time I saw him was about two months ago, at the Marriot in Washington DC, at a mushaira organized by the organization of Pakistani-American doctors (APPNA) He shared the stage with Aitzaz Ahsan, Gopi Chand Narang, and few others.
 He looked in good health.
 The mushaira lasted late into the night.
 Faraz sat there, without smoking.
 He knew he could not smoke in this hall.
 Instead, he occasionally sipped from what looked like a glass of water.
 When his turn came, he recited several poems, in his usual deep resonant voice, mostly from memory, to a thunderous applause from the audience, and requests for more.
-When the mushaira ended, he walked to his room, restlessly.
+When the meeting finally ended, he walked to his room, restlessly.
 Probably he was dying to have a smoke.
 But, in the maze of corridors of the hotel, he was unable to find his room.
-After some enquiries it turned out that he was checked-in at a different hotel, across the street.
+After trying his key, unsuccessfully, on two or three doors, he asked for help.
+It turned out that he was checked-in at a different hotel, across the street.